Real Estate Tax Tips

 What’s deductible?

-- Interest on home equity loans up to lesser of $100,000 ($50,000 for married filing separately) or fair market value of first and second homes minus outstanding mortgages
+• Up to 2018, interest on home equity loans up to lesser of $100,000 ($50,000 for married filing separately) or fair market value of first and second homes minus outstanding mortgages.
+As of January 1, 2018, this deduction is eliminated.